 The email from the Exam Director will also include PDF copies of the proctor and examinee scoresheets.
-You will need to make six copies of these for each examinee and proctor, but we recommend making some extra copies in case there is a beer spillage accident.
+You will need to make six copies of these for each examinee and proctor, but we recommend making some extra copies in case there is a spillage accident.
 The exams will be copied or scanned before they are sent to the graders, so please instruct the participants to write on only one side, to write legibly with sufficient contrast for scanning the exams and to NOT write comments in the margins.
-If the examinee needs more space for comments than is available on the examinee scoresheet, please provide a blank sheet of lined paper with a header that includes the Participant ID and beer number.
-Note that the scoresheets and other documents needed for the administration of the BJCP Beer Judging Exam can be found on the BJCP website, under "Exam Administrator Resources."
+If the examinee needs more space for comments than is available on the examinee scoresheet, please provide a blank sheet of lined paper with a header that includes the Participant ID and cider number.
+Note that the scoresheets and other documents needed for the administration of the BJCP Cider Judging Exam can be found on the BJCP website, under "Exam Administrator Resources."

-Exam Beers
+Exam Cider

-You will need six beers for the exam, with sufficient volume of each for all examinees and proctors.
-A good rule of thumb is 3-4 oz. per sample.
-It is strongly recommended that these beers be homebrews and represent a reasonable cross section of mainstream classic beer styles.
-Leftover beers from homebrew competitions are excellent sources of beers for a BJCP exam, and beers from similar styles can often be blended to make a unique sample.
-Do not use historical or specialty beers (i.e. do not use BJCP styles 27 through 34).
-The six exam beers must be unique styles; multiple versions of the same style shall not be used in an exam, e.g., you cannot present two different examples of a Irish Stout.
-Up to three classic-style commercial beers may be used if sufficient suitable examples of homebrewed beer are not available, but these selections should be communicated to the exam director (exam director@bjcp.org) in advance of the exam.
+You will need six ciders for the exam, with sufficient volume of each for all examinees and proctors.
+A good rule of thumb is 2-3 ounces per sample.
+It is preferable that these ciders be home made and represent a reasonable cross section of mainstream classic cider styles.
+Leftover cider/perry from homebrew competitions are excellent sources of cider/perry for a BJCP exam, and ciders from similar styles can often be blended to make a unique sample.
+The six exam ciders must be unique styles; multiple versions of the same style shall not be used in an exam, e.g., you cannot present two different examples of a French Cider.
+Up to three classic-style commercial ciders may be used if sufficient suitable examples of homemade cider are not available, but these selections should be communicated to the exam director (exam_director@bjcp.org) in advance of the exam.
 When using classic-style commercial examples, insure that the brands chosen actually do reasonably represent the style named on the label.
-Two of the beers should have distinctly noticeable faults or characteristics (avoid threshold flavor faults/characteristics including mildly stale examples), such as the examples in this list:
+Two of the ciders should have distinctly noticeable faults or characteristics (avoid threshold flavor faults/characteristics including mildly stale examples), such as the examples in this list:

 - diacetyl/buttery;

-- DMS/cooked vegetable;
+- spicy/smoky;

-- oxidized/cardboard;
+- oxidized/sherry;

-- lactic or acetic acid sourness;
+- acidic acid sourness;

 - green apple/acetaldehyde;

-- fruitiness/esters:
+- fruitiness/esters;

 - solvent-like/higher alcohols;

 - puckering/astringent;

+- acetified/vinegar;

 - grossly incorrect body, alcohol content, color or other style characteristics.

-Naturally flawed beers or blends of different homebrewed beers are strongly preferred.
-Doctoring beers to obtain these characteristics is discouraged due to variable results, but if there is no alternative, the doctoring procedures outlines in Section II.E of the BJCP Study Guide should be used.
-The base beers being doctored should not be clean light lagers, as in a flavor training class, but more common styles such pale ales, German lagers or dark ales.
-One of the beers should be an excellent (38-44) or outstanding (45-50) example of its style.
-In order to ensure that the proctors and examinees are judging the same beer, the beers should be blended and decanted from a pitcher.
-Each beer should be served to the participants under optimum temperature conditions.
-Avoid delays between decanting beers and serving.
-Announce each beer style and sub-style as it is served but provide no additional information.
+Naturally flawed ciders or blends of different homemade ciders are strongly preferred.
+Doctoring ciders to obtain these characteristics is discouraged due to variable results, but if there is no alternative, the doctoring procedures outlines in Section II.E of the BJCP Study Guide could be used as a reference.
+One of the ciders should be an excellent (38-44) or outstanding (45-50) example of its style.
+In order to ensure that the proctors and examinees are judging the same cider, the ciders should be blended and decanted from a pitcher.
+Each cider should be served to the participants under optimum temperature conditions.
+Avoid delays between decanting ciders and serving.
+Announce each cider style and sub-style as it is served.
+Also provide the sweetness and the carbonation parameters.
+Provide apple variety, if appropriate, and also provide fruit, spice, or other flavoring information for Fruit and Specialty substyles.
+Other than this, provide no additional information.